siddhigate/js-polyfills/README.md

 # js-polyfills
  Polyfills for JS methods:

+ ## Promise methods:
+ This repo contains the polyfills of the following Promise methods:
+ - all
+ - any
+ - race
+ - allSettled

  ## Array methods:
- This repo contains the polyfills of the following methods:
+ This repo contains the polyfills of the following array methods:
  ### Searching methods:
 1. at
 2. find